Too Many Chiefs...

 Street Fighter Series

 Thunder Hawk was one of four new challengers introduced in Super Street Fighter II, and he stood out immediately.
 At 7’7″, he was the largest character in the entire game.
 His strength was rivaled only by Zangief, but he was remarkably graceful given his size.
-He even has swooping aerial attacks in his repertoire, and some of his maneuvers could be likened to an actual hawk!
+He even had swooping aerial attacks in his repertoire, and some of his maneuvers could be likened to an actual hawk!
 A member of the fictional Thunderfoot tribe, T. Hawk entered the Street Fighter tournament to reclaim the land that had been taken from his people.
 His ancestors had been forced from their home in the Sonora desert 30 years earlier, so T. Hawk spent most of his life living near the Monte Albán plains in Mexico.
 T. Hawk carries himself with a great deal of pride, and he is willing to do whatever he can to right the wrongs of the past.

 Do you agree with this list?
 Let us know what you think by leaving a comment below.
 Your opinion matters!